This Notice outlines how virtual criminal case management appearances will be conducted.

 Criminal case management appearances will be conducted using Zoom, which allows participants to join by videoconference or audioconference (telephone).

 A Zoom account is not required to participate in Zoom hearings.
 You can download Zoom at https://zoom.us/ free of charge.
 User tutorials for Zoom are available at: https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials

 If you do not have access to a personal telephone or a computer, you can use a payphone to call Zoom’s toll-free 1-855 number (listed on the Scheduling and Connection Information notice for your court location) to join the court proceeding for free.
-In addition, some courthouses and local service agencies have resources and/or procedures to help people who don’t have their own telephone or computer attend court by video or phone.
+In addition, many courthouses and local service agencies have resources and/or procedures to help people who don’t have their own telephone or computer attend court by video or phone.
 If you are unable to attend a criminal case management appearance by video or telephone, please contact the courthouse to find out what alternatives to an in-person appearance may be available in your area.